andystanton/moomin/README.md

 ## Build Tools

-### CMake
+### CMake & Make

-CMake is used to generate makefiles for building and testing the application.
+CMake is used to generate makefiles.
+The makefiles are the configuration that tell Make how to build the application and unit tests.
+All dependent libraries are included as CMake projects which are compiled as part of the Moomin engine build.

 The build process is as follows: